aimeeu/web-unified-docs/.github/PULL_REQUEST_TEMPLATE/nomad_pull_request_template.md

   - Add the "do not merge" label.
   - Convert the PR to a DRAFT.

-  Education reviewers will coordinate with Nomad release engineering and update the base branch when the code is slotted into an upcoming release.
+  Aimee coordinates with Nomad engineering and updates the docs PR base branch when the code is slotted into an upcoming release.

 **Backports**